 There are various research-demonstrated benefits of independent libraries within classrooms and schools.
 Evidence shows that an independent library can:

-- Increase reading achievement: the more high-quality, engaging books children have to read, the more likely they’ll read more and become better readers.
+- Increase reading achievement: The more high-quality, engaging books children have to read, the more likely they’ll read more and become better readers.

-- Provide ready access to books: rather than requiring students to borrow their own books or depending on children to have books in their homes, libraries within classrooms provide students’ access to a range of literature.
+- Provide ready access to books: Rather than requiring students to borrow their own books or depending on children to have books in their homes, libraries within classrooms provide students’ access to a range of literature.

-- Allow for autonomy: students choosing the literature they want to read from independent classroom libraries helps them exercise control in their reading lives, which is, according to one teacher and author, “one step in making them lifelong readers and lifelong learners and a major stride toward helping them take control of their lives.”
+- Allow for autonomy: Students choosing the literature they want to read from independent classroom libraries helps them exercise control in their reading lives, which is, according to one teacher and author, “one step in making them lifelong readers and lifelong learners and a major stride toward helping them take control of their lives.”

-- Increase engagement and motivation: students reading for interest drives how much they read, elevating their reading achievement.
+- Increase engagement and motivation: Students reading for interest drives how much they read, elevating their reading achievement.

-- Reduce summer reading loss: providing books to students to read over the summer is one way to combat summer reading loss.
+- Reduce summer reading loss: Providing books to students to read over the summer is one way to combat summer reading loss.

-- Prevent diminished reading habits at the secondary level: if middle school students and beyond have easy access to a wide range of interesting texts and time to read, they’ll improve the reading comprehension skills they need to keep up with the increasing literacy demands of college and the workplace.
+- Prevent diminished reading habits at the secondary level: If middle school students and beyond have easy access to a wide range of interesting texts and time to read, they’ll improve the reading comprehension skills they need to keep up with the increasing literacy demands of college and the workplace.

 Independent reading [is] the reading students choose to do on their own.